cosmos/sdk-tutorials/auction/tutorial/auction.md

 - create folder `x`
 - within `x` you have to create a folder to house your module, in this case its `/auction`,
-- finally within you module repo you must create two more folder, one within the first, like so `x/auction/internal/types`.
+- finally within you module repo you must create two more folders, one within the first, like so `x/auction/internal/types`.

 If you have made is this far your folder structure will look like this: